nezaboodka/reactronic/README.md

 }

 enum Kind {
-  Stateless = 0,
+  None = 0,
-  Stateful = 1,
-  Action = 2,
+  Action = 1,
-  Trigger = 3,
+  Trigger = 2,
-  Cached = 4,
+  Cached = 3
 }

 enum Reentrance {
-  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one RunSideBySide = -2, // multiple simultaneous actions are allowed }
+  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one RunSideBySide = -2 // multiple simultaneous actions are allowed }

 class Monitor {